The Ultimate Guide to Email Templates – Everything You Wanted to Know!

-Now that the email design is ready, it is time to code the 2-dimensional design into an email design.
-Getting an email rendered perfectly across all email clients across all email clients is the dream that every email marketer and developer follows.
-Let’s look behind the scenes of coding an email template.
+Now that the email design is ready, it is time to code the 2-dimensional design into an html email design.
+Getting an email rendered perfectly across all email clients is the dream that every email marketer and developer follows.
+Let’s go behind the scenes of coding an email template.

 Most commonly used tags

-An email marketer doesn’t need to poke their head into the email coding, yet having a basic knowledge about common used HTML tags in email coding can help you troubleshoot minor bugs in your emails yourself.
+An email marketer doesn’t need to poke their head into the email coding, yet having a basic knowledge about commonly used HTML tags in email coding, can help you troubleshoot minor bugs in your emails by yourself.